-A snapshot saves a read-only copy (called a snapshot) of a designated MTree at a specific time.
-You can use a snapshot as a restore point, and you can manage MTree snapshots and schedules and display information about the status of existing snapshots.
+A snapshot is a read-only copy of a designated MTree at a specific time.
+You can use a snapshot as a restore point, you can manage MTree snapshots and schedules, and you can view the status of existing snapshots.